-STEP is a major interdisciplinary research initiative under the umbrella of the FedEx Institute of Technology with academic program support from the Fogelman College of Business and Economics.
+STEP is an interdisciplinary research initiative under the umbrella of the FedEx Institute of Technology (FIT) with academic program support from the Fogelman College of Business and Economics (FCBE).

-The Department of Business Information & Technology is leading this Program and is tasked with building up research and curricular competencies at the University of Memphis that will help position the university as a national and internationally recognized thought leader in the science of systems testing.
+FCBE's Department of Business Information & Technology (BIT) is leading STEP and is tasked with enhancing research and curricular competencies at the University of Memphis that will help position the university as a national and internationally recognized thought leader in the science of systems testing.

 Center for Workplace Diversity and Inclusion (CWDI)

 CWDI is an interdisciplinary center created to foster research, workshops and seminars, student learning, and employee training in all areas of workplace diversity and inclusion.
 CWDI serves as a resource for faculty, students, business, and community partners who wish to understand the array of issues related to diversity and inclusion that exist in the workplace.
 Because workplace diversity and inclusion comprises a wide range of topics, the center encourages interdisciplinary approaches to research, education, and training while supporting innovative approaches to exploring the vast array of critical issues in organizations.